 - your bunions are getting worse

-- you also have diabetes – foot problems can be more serious if you have diabetes
+- you have bunions and diabetes – foot problems can be more serious if you have diabetes

 A GP or podiatrist can advise you about:

-- things you can do to ease your symptoms, such as wearing wide shoes that do not squash your toes
+- things you can do to ease your symptoms

 - things you can buy or have specially made to reduce bunion pain, such as insoles (orthotics), toe spacers and toe supports (splints)

-A GP may refer you to a surgeon if your bunions are very painful or having a big effect on your life.
+A GP may refer you for surgery if your bunions are very painful or they're having a big effect on your life.

 Surgery is not done just to improve how your feet look.